ldsstem/ldsstemdoc/docs/database/walkthrough.md

 Run the laravel command  ``` php artisan migrate ``` To execute the migration.

-And now, we will have a lesson table with two new extra column.
+And now, we will have a lesson table with two new extra columns.

-Furthermore, to apply this database changes on the api, open the ```app/HTTP/Controller/API/LessonAPIController.php```.
+Furthermore, to apply this database changes on the API, open the ```app/HTTP/Controller/API/LessonAPIController.php```.
 Please add
 ```
   public static function save(Lesson $lesson, Request $request){
         ...